Today's Articles

 Fri, 12.18.1914

-The Moorland-Spingarn Collection is Established
+The Moorland-Spingarn Research Collection is Established

 The Moorland-Spingarn Research Collection was celebrated on this date in 1914.
 This is a vast collection of scholarly materials by and about people of African descent at Howard University.

 The holdings of the Moorland-Spingarn Research Center (MSRC) chronicle the experiences of Black people in Africa, the Americas, and other parts of the world from the sixteenth century through the present.
 It is composed of two divisions: Library and Manuscript.
 The Library Division houses over 180,000 books, periodicals, and microforms in numerous languages.
-Literature includes rare works by early Black writers from David Walker and Phyllis Wheatley to Richard Wright and Alice Walker.
+Literature includes rare works by early Black writers, from David Walker and Phyllis Wheatley to Richard Wright and Alice Walker.

 Jesse Moorland, a Black minister from Ohio, devoted himself to Black social organizations such as the National Health Circle for Colored People, and he helped found the Association for the Study of Negro Life and History.

-The Moorland-Spingarn Research Center has become one of the most valuable resources for studying of the Black experience.
+The Moorland-Spingarn Research Center has become one of the most valuable resources for studying the Black experience.

 Reference: